BENEDICT9845/kommerce/README.md

 ## Introduction

-Zen Kommerce is a PHP shopping cart frontend written in the Kohana framework using the [Zen Kommerce-Core](https://github.com/inklabs/kommerce-core) project.
-More information can be found [here](http://inklabs.github.io/kommerce/).
+Zen Kommerce is a PHP shopping cart frontend written in the Kohana system utilizing the [Zen Kommerce-Core](https://github.com/inklabs/kommerce-core) venture.
+More data can be found [here](http://inklabs.github.io/kommerce/)..

 ## Vagrant Setup